esxr/the-software-process/Paper.md

 • Projects tailor the standard process (develop their own process to account for unique characteristics of the project)

 Why not managed?
-large scale scrum is a viable solution for large teams but not the industry standard for the same.
+Large scale scrum is a viable solution for large teams but not the industry standard for the same.
 It is at best an upgrade to the already existing scrum practices used for small teams.
 It doesn't have the following properties of the Managed CMMI level:
-• Performance is predictable.
+- Performance is predictable.
 	- some processes involved in large scale scrum are unnecessarily complicated and can be done better in other methodologies
 - Relationships between cost, schedule and quality are understood in numerical terms
-	- Large Scale scrum doesn't
+	- Large Scale scrum relies a lot on the team ability to do task analysis and estimation skill rather than proper quantifiable methods

 It doesn't have the following qualities required for the **managed** cmmi level
 • Relationships between cost, schedule and quality are understood in numerical terms